What is an Emerging Industry?

 3. Restrictions and regulations

-Since the industry is new and unfamiliar, the government may impose restrictions on business activities.
+Since the industry is new and unfamiliar, the government may impose restrictions or regulations on business activities.
 It may prevent businesses from operating efficiently.

 4. High costs of research and development